telerik/report-server-docs/user-guide/report-server-manager-overview.md

 You may navigate between the pages through the buttons at the left corner of the footer as shown in the image.

-The Page Size is kept in the [browser's Window Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
-This means that the page size is applied for each client individually.
-The local storage property name is `pageSize`.
+The Page Size is kept in the [browser's Window Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in a property called `pageSize`.
+This way the preferred sort rules get preserved individually for each user within their web browser.

 ## Search

 The search text box is located on top of the search supporting pages.
 To search for an item, specify all or part of the text that you want to match.
-The search starts to filter the grid after the second character.
-Still you can press Enter or the search button to invoke search.
+The search starts to filter the grid after the first character.
 The characters in the grid that match the search string are highlighted.
 The search string is not case-sensitive.
 You cannot use search operators such as plus (+) or minus (–) symbols to require or exclude search criteria.
 The search is working with the exact input character match.